Memorix101/postal-psp/README.md

 To play get a copy at [Steam](https://store.steampowered.com/app/232770/POSTAL/) or [GOG](https://www.gog.com/en/game/postal_classic_and_uncut)

+The game is playable on stock firmware (unmodded PSP)

 ## Buildung

 After setting up PSPDEV and git clone the repo